chewitt1/chewitt1/README.md

 - Agile
 - React.JS

-## 🤔 I’m looking for help with finding what projects to contribute to as a beginner
+## 🤔 I’m looking for ways to improve my software development skills

 ## ⚡Fun fact: My favorite game is Sims 3 (feel free to recommend some other types of games, I'm trying to diversify my gameplay)